+• GML supports all the characters in the Welsh language and all names are stored in the 'name' attribute.
+Legacy formats such as shapefile, do not support the full Welsh alphabet.

+When using the VMD v1.0 shapefile NamedPlace.shp:
-- Name: the character string of the name in extended ASCII (which includes accented characters with the exception of \hat{y} and \hat{w}). - HTML Name: is used for those names that contain ŷ or ŵ, where the accents are defined using standard HTML control characters. - Font Height: the suggested height of the font in points. - Font Type: the suggested font.
-The values are: - 1 = 'Corbel' - 2 = 'Corbel Bold' - 3 = 'Arial' - Orientation: the orientation of the text string in degrees clockwise from horizontal.
-It is held as a number between 0 and 359, to the nearest degree.

-• Font Colour: this can be used to select different classes of text:

-• Names associated with inland water: Value = 2

-• Names associated with tidal water: Value = 4

-• Names associated with woodland: Value = 3

-All other names: Value = 1
+- If labelling using the NAME attribute, accents appear on vowels, but the Welsh consonants will have their circumflexes removed: W, w, Y, y. - If labelling using the HTMLNAME attribute, the accents on vowels will be the same, but the Welsh consonants will be encoded using HTML escape characters, which will display correctly when displayed using software that can interpret these characters (Ŵ,ŵ,Ŷ,ŷ). - fontHeight: the suggested height of the font in points. - fontType: the suggested font.
+The values are: - 1 = 'Corbel' - 2 = 'Corbel Bold' - 3 = 'Arial' - orientation: the orientation of the text string in degrees clockwise from horizontal.
+It is held as a number between 0 and 359, to the nearest degree. - fontColour: this can be used to select different classes of text: - Names associated with inland water: Value = 2 - Names associated with tidal water: Value = 4 - Names associated with woodland: Value = 3 - All other names: Value = 1

+Shapefile: NamedPlace.shp

-Shapefile: NamedPlace.shp GML FeatureType: NamedPlace
+GML FeatureType: NamedPlace

-• In the raster product, the text will follow complex curves, such as rivers.
+In the raster product, the text will follow complex curves, such as rivers.
+The position and selection of names in the raster may not match the position and selection of those in the vector products.